 Be aware of your assets, including your retirement funds

 A divorce is a business transaction.
-While it is emotionally trying and exhausting of physical, mental, and financial resources, it is ultimately a legal arrangement to determine who takes what in the split.
+While it is emotionally trying and exhausting physical, mental, and financial resources, it is ultimately a legal arrangement to determine who takes what in the split.
 As such, it is important to make sure that you are clear about what your marital assets and your shared debt are.
 It is also important to have a firm handle on what your personal assets are, as they may be taken into question during the course of the divorce proceedings.
 What was the balance of your retirement savings when you got married?
 What is it now?
 Taking the initiative to know this information will save you stress and potentially money in the long run.

 Check your prenuptial agreement

 All income added to a 401 (k) during the course of a marriage is considered a marital asset and is therefore considered to be shared with your spouse.
 In the absence of a prenuptial agreement, the court will take responsibility for dividing the assets among spouses.
-If you and your spouse signed a prenuptial agreement, however, the court will rule based on the legally-binding agreements outlined within.
+However, if you and your spouse signed a prenuptial agreement, the court will rule based on the legally-binding agreements outlined within.

 Be aware of the Qualified Domestic Relations Order

 A spouse may take a Qualified Domestic Relations Order to their ex’s employer to ensure that they receive their fair share of the retirement account.
 A Qualified Domestic Relations Order is a court-ordered document that enables the spouse’s retirement administrator to swiftly and legally transfer retirement funds into the partner’s bank account.
 The entitled amount will reflect a deduction if you have paid into your spouse’s retirement fund during the course of your marriage.